theme-next/hexo-theme-next/README.md

 We welcome you to join the development of NexT.
 Please see [contributing document][contributing-document-url]. 🤗

-Also, we welcome PR or issue to [official-plugins][official-plugins-url].
+Also, we welcome Issue or PR to [official-plugins][official-plugins-url].

 ## Contributors